Arsenal 1-0 Barcelona: Renee Slegers deserves credit as the mastermind of one of the greatest Champions League upsets

 "We were born for these types of matches," peerless Bonmati said in her pre-match interview.
 The midfielder, widely considered the most technically gifted of any currently in the women's game, took six shots, three of which needed saving by Daphne van Domselaar.
 She created just as many chances.
 Her 80 touches were double what Little (41) managed in Arsenal's midfield.
 But none of that mattered in the end.

-Arsenal were able to suppress and restrict Barcelona in a way very few teams can.
+Arsenal's XI had rehearsed this and Slegers had pored over the exact detail.
+They suppressed and restricted Barcelona in a way very few teams can.
 They scored by one substitute teeing up another.
+And what a goal it was.
 They played in moments, were clever and more streetwise, underpinned by a belief that has propelled them from the very first qualifying round to champions.

 No team has ever lifted the European trophy having had to navigate 15 games, nor had to overturn first-leg deficits in three separate ties.
 Dethroning Europe's leading force in the final was fitting, a microcosm of the struggle endured just to get there.